davmhelm/azure-multi-region-hub-and-spoke/Readme.md

 source ./labdeploy.azcli
 ```

-**Note:** the provisioning process will take around 20 minutes to complete.
+**Note:** the provisioning process will take 20-30 minutes to complete.

 Alternatively (recommended), you can run step-by-step to get familiar with the provisioning process and the components deployed:
 ```bash